 How to Apply

 - Apply for admission to Rose State College.
+You can find information on how to apply for admission on the admissions page.
 Financial Aid is only awarded to students who have been admitted into the college and are seeking a degree.

 You can also visit www.startwithfafsa.org for more information on completing the FAFSA.

 - The U.S. Department of Education will send you the results of your application.
 This is called a Student Aid Report (SAR).
 Please review this report to insure all information is correct.
-If the tax information was estimated or manually entered you will need to correct your FAFSA using the IRS Data Retrieval Tool.
+If the tax information was estimated or manually entered you will need to request an IRS Tax Return Transcript from irs.gov.

 How does the school determine my eligibility?